 When additional risk control measures are to be implemented, relevant intermediate steps need to be identified and the level of implementation needs to be measured.
-In each case, the change management has to be carried out taking into account risk assessment.
+In each case, the change management has to be carried out taking into account the CSM for risk assessment.